fxbabin/AWS_course/AWS_CSAA.md

 We can create an AWS user and allow/restrict access to specific AWS services.

-IAM is not linked to permissions within applications but the ones to access AWS ressources.
+IAM is not linked to permissions within applications but the ones to access AWS resources.
 IAM is a global service, all the access/restrictions are global.

 The usage of IAM is free !